Shippable/admiral/releaseNotes/master.md

   - **Fixes sorting by "Duration" in the grid view**: Clicking on the "Duration" column in the grid view of any dashboard (subscription, project, job) will now sort the items by duration.
   - **Fixes validation on project and branch name when adding a syncRepo via the API**: The API will no longer allow multiple syncRepos to be added for the same project and branch.
   - **Fixes "show envs in grid view" for runSh task envs**: When the "Show envs in grid view" option is configured for runSh jobs, envs defined at a TASK level were not being displayed in the grid.
 Matching envs from TASKs will now be displayed correctly.
+  - **Fixes "spog search" is more user friendly**: Now Spog search next and previous functionality is more user friendly and globally accepted.

 ## Custom Nodes
   - **simple title**: brief description